AnthonyDF/AnthonyDF/README.md

 ### 🧹 Cleaning and transforming data

  Raw data is like an unpolished diamond.
 It needs some work to be done to prepare the data before vizualisation and machine learning.
- [bike-price-cleaner](https://github.com/AnthonyDF/bike-price-cleaner) is a service that will automatically clean and preapre the data after each scraping session as detailed below.
+ [bike-price-cleaner](https://github.com/AnthonyDF/bike-price-cleaner) is a service that will automatically clean and prepare the data after each scraping session as detailed below.

 1 - Remove data out of physical and acceptable range.
 2 - Drop duplicates.
 Vendors tend to post the same ad on mutiple websites.